flyeralarm/onboarding/README.md

 This document is intended as guidance for new developers joining our teams at flyeralarm.

-Because we think it might help others as well we wanted to open-source it, feel free to contribute or comment.
+Because we think it might help others as well we wanted to open-source it.
+Feel free to contribute or comment.

 ## Basics